DWalz/sdi-25/docs/exercise11.md

 ## Version Control and Secrets

-Currently the private API token for the Hetzner API is readable in plain text inside the `main.tf` file making it unable to be used in version control like Git.
+Currently the private API token for the Hetzner API is readable in plain text inside the `main.tf` file, making it unable to be used in version control like [`git`](https://git-scm.com/).
 To circumvent the issue the token has to be specified as a variable which can then be used in the initialization of the `hcloud` provider.
 This makes it possible to load the variable from another file and then apply it without it ever having to be present in